 Here the lead tape came in handy, because the lack of stability in stock form did not make the racquet easy to volley with.
 I definitely think 95 sq inch racquets needs 340 grams or more when strung not be too “flimsy”.

 I did not serve as much with this racquet as I wanted to due to a knee injury that popped up and now has me sidelined for a while.
 It is a nice stick on the serve, similar to my HEAD LM Radicals, but not giving you Babolat Pure Drive Tour (read my review) superpowers.

 The string pattern is nice and tight for 16×19 and the smaller head size offers plenty of control and feeling that you can swing big and go for your shots.

 This racquet, like most control-oriented racquets, gives you what you put into it.
 For a 70 RA unstrung racquet is relatively low on power I would say.

 For a 70 RA unstrung racquet, I would say it feels really comfortable.
 No arm issues here.
-I wouldn’t say it’s “plush”, but it flexes evenly, which I like.
+I would not say it is “plush”, but it flexes evenly, which I like.

 Angell TC 95 Custom 16×19 Racquet Review – Summary and video review

 The Angell TC 95 Custom 16×19 70 RA that I had was a bit low on the specs.
-I think 95 sq inch racquets need more weight to play well and I wouldn’t recommend you to go below 340 grams strung.
-That’s why 320-330 grams unstrung would have been a better option for me personally.
+I think 95 sq inch racquets need more weight to play well and I would not recommend you to go below 340 grams strung.
+That is why 320-330 grams unstrung would have been a better option for me personally.
 But with some lead tape I got it up to a nice spec!

 The video review is a bit shorter than usual due to that I had to end the play-test prematurely due to a knee injury.
 Hope this gives you an idea of how the racquet plays anyway.